HL7/cimi-vital-signs/input/pagecontent/StructureDefinition-blood-pressure-panel-intro.md

 #### Observation.device

-The Blood Pressure Panel profile references a BPDevice profile of the Device resource in Observation.device.
-The BPDevice profile is designed to be used specifically for blood pressure observations and includes an extension for Blood Pressure Cuff Size.
+This profile references a Blood Pressure Device profile of the Device resource in Observation.device.
+The Blood Pressure Device profile is designed to be used specifically for blood pressure observations and includes an extension for Blood Pressure Cuff Size.

 #### About Mean Arterial Pressure